 While you can start this loop from multiple points, these directions begin from the intersection of Tahoe Drive and Canyon Lake Drive, where street parking can usually be found.
 By starting here and following the loop in a counter clockwise direction, you’ll get the climb out of the way first, have good options to turn back early if needed, and save the decision for whether to talk the short or long route around Lake Hollywood Reservoir for the end of the hike.

-Turn-by-turn directions for Hollywood Sign – Hollywood Reservoir Loop
+The turn-by-turn directions for Hollywood Sign – Hollywood Reservoir Loop are:

 - Turn right to hike east on unpaved Innsdale Drive (0.15 miles)